juneyong-lee/juneyong-lee.github.io/_posts/2019-3-31-Contamination-Test.md

 - Distilled Water
 - Petri Dish
 <BR>
 Finally my contamination test is done.
 I followed [this instruction](http://biohackacademy.github.io/bha6/class/2/contamination-test/).
 ![]({{ juneyong-lee.github.io }}/images/Autoclace.jpg) <BR>

 I mixed 4.6g of Nutrient Agar with 200ml of distilled water and then autoclaved in a pressure cooker for more than 20 min.
 Maybe I purchased too big size pressure cooker/canner, [Amazon](https://www.amazon.com/gp/product/B000QJJ9NY/ref=ppx_yo_dt_b_asin_title_o00_s03?ie=UTF8&psc=1).
 It took more than an hour to get to the about 10 psi even though I intended to bring it up to 15 psi.

-I left one petri dish on top of my work area for 30 min cover open and another one inside of running [sterile hood.](https://juneyong-lee.github.io/Week1-Sterile-Hood/)
+I left one petri dish on top of my work area for 30 min uncovered and another one inside of running [sterile hood](https://juneyong-lee.github.io/Week1-Sterile-Hood/) for 30 min uncovered.

 ![]({{ juneyong-lee.github.io }}/images/Test.jpg) <BR>

-It’s successful that the sterile hood one came out clean and work area one had two molds.
+It’s successful that the sterile hood one on the left came out clean and work area one had two molds on the right.

 <BR>